changdiqing/Quiz-For-Hospital/README.md

 4. Open your browser and visit "127.0.0.1:5000", there you will see the app:)

 # How to use git to commit your code
-1. Clone the master repository to any of your development directory
+1. command line "git clone "  Clone the master repository to any of your development directory
 2. Use "git branch randomname" to create you own branch.
 For example: "git branch tc_daniel".
 Go to the new branch with "git checkout tc_daniel".
 3. Do any change and test on branch *tc_daniel*.
 Till you think a module is finished and can be merged to the master.
 4. Command line: "git add filename" to add changes to staging area.
 Example: I want to add everything that are modified: "git add .".